 Oil and gas company Hess has exploration and production operations worldwide.
-In 2014 Hess reported proved reserves totaling more than 1.4 billion barrels of oil equivalent.
-In 2014, 51% of the company's total proved reserves were located in the US; 61% of its crude oil and natural gas liquids production and 32% of its natural gas production came from US operations.
-In a major shift in strategy, Hess has sold all its its downstream businesses (refining and petroleum product and energy marketing) in order to focus on its higher margin exploration and production activities.
+In 2015 Hess reported proved reserves totaling more than 1.4 billion barrels of oil equivalent.
+That year, 51% of the company's total proved reserves were located in the US; 61% of its crude oil and natural gas liquids (NGLs) production, and some 32% of its natural gas production came from its US operations.
+In a major shift in strategy, Hess has sold all of its downstream businesses (refining and petroleum product and energy marketing) in order to focus on its exploration and production activities.

-Hess has operations in Algeria, Australia, Azerbaijan, Brunei, China, Denmark, Equatorial Guinea, France, Gabon, Ghana, Indonesia, Kurdistan (Iraq), Libya, Malaysia, Norway, Russia, Thailand, the UK, and the US.
+Hess has operations in Australia, Canada, Denmark, Equatorial Guinea, France, Gabon, Guyana, Ghana, Indonesia, Kurdistan (Iraq), Libya, Malaysia, Norway, Thailand, and the US.

 The company has exited its retail, energy marketing, and energy trading businesses in order to focus on a higher growth, lower-risk portfolio of exploration and production assets, primarily in the US.
 It plans to be a more focused pure-play exploration and production company with an average annual production growth of 5% to 8% through 2017, from its 2012 pro forma production of 289,000 barrels of oil equivalent per day.